CaymanFreeman/FlappyBird/README.md

 ## Overview

 This project is a clone of the original game and is based the core movement mechanics from a video by [Biped Potato](https://www.youtube.com/watch?v=_C28kqin94c).
-It uses the Bevy ECS ( Entity-Component System) game engine.
+It uses the Bevy ECS (Entity-Component-System) game engine.
 Thanks to Bevy and Rust's cross-platform compatibility, the game can be compiled for almost any platform, including WebAssembly (WASM), allowing it to be played directly in your browser.
 A WASM version of the game is hosted on this repository's [gh-pages](https://github.com/CaymanFreeman/FlappyBird/tree/gh-pages) branch.